Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Confidence Difference and Distance between States

-In QML, If $\rho$ and $\sigma$ are close in these norms and across any class boundary, say between class $l=s$ and class $l=t$, then $\tr(\mathcal{E}(\rho)\Pi_s)>\tr(\mathcal{E}(\sigma)\Pi_s)$ while $\tr(\mathcal{E}(\rho)\Pi_t)<\tr(\mathcal{E}(\sigma)\Pi_t)$.
-It suggests that no small perturbation to density matrices in these norms can significantly change the measurement outcome and thus, alter the prediction, unless the original sample is near the boundary.
+In QML, if $\rho$ and $\sigma$ are close in these norms and \bww{are separated by} any class boundary, say between class $l=s$ and class $l=t$, then $\tr(\mathcal{E}(\rho)\Pi_s)>\tr(\mathcal{E}(\sigma)\Pi_s)$ while $\tr(\mathcal{E}(\rho)\Pi_t)<\tr(\mathcal{E}(\sigma)\Pi_t)$. \bww{This} suggests that no small perturbation to density matrices in these norms can significantly change the measurement outcome and thus, alter the prediction, unless the original sample is near the boundary.
 In other words, viewing $\tr(\mathcal{E}(\rho)\Pi_s)$ as the confidence of predicting $l=s$, it implies that no small perturbations can result in a high-confidence sample in one class perturbed to a low-confidence sample in the same class, or a high-confidence sample in a different class.